Azure-Samples/cosmos-db-design-patterns/schema-versioning/README.md

 ## Summary

-Schema versioning is a valuable design pattern within Azure Cosmos DB due to its NoSQL nature and the dynamic requirements of modern applications.
-In the context of Azure Cosmos DB:

-- **Flexibility**: Azure Cosmos DB's schema-less nature aligns well with schema versioning.
+Schema versioning is a valuable design pattern within Azure Cosmos DB.
+Azure Cosmos DB's schema-less nature aligns well with schema versioning.
 As applications evolve, schema changes can be seamlessly introduced without disrupting existing data.

-- **Adaptability**: With multiple API options like SQL, MongoDB, Cassandra, and Gremlin, Azure Cosmos DB caters to diverse data needs.
-Schema versioning ensures smooth transitions across APIs and helps maintain consistency.

-- **Continuous Development**: Azure Cosmos DB is a cornerstone of cloud-native applications that demand rapid iteration.
-Schema versioning empowers continuous development by accommodating changing data structures while upholding data integrity.

-- **Backward Compatibility**: The ability to coexist with multiple schema versions guarantees backward compatibility.
+The ability to coexist with multiple schema versions guarantees backward compatibility.
 Applications can function with data in both old and new formats during the transition period.

-- **Data Security**: By minimizing abrupt schema changes, schema versioning reduces the risk of data loss and corruption.
-It enables gradual and controlled adaptation to evolving requirements.

 In summary, schema versioning is a crucial design pattern for Azure Cosmos DB, promoting agility, compatibility, and robust data management within the dynamic landscape of modern applications.